somegeekintn/Terrella-Levels/README.md

 ---

-An objects properties are dependent on the value of the `fc` propery which is an enumeration indicating the type of in-game object.
+An object's properties are dependent on the value of the `fc` propery which is an enumeration indicating the type of in-game object.
 Valid `fc` values are:

 * `0`: *Orb*
 * `1`: *Gate*
 * `2`: *Goal*
 * `3`: *Black Hole*
-* `4`: *Player*
+* `4`: *Terrella*
 * `5`: *Round Wall*
 * `6`: *Switch*
 * `7`: *Wall*